topfreegames/offers/docs/source/API.md

     * Field Descriptions
        - **name**:         Prettier game identifier to show on UI.
-       - **key**:          Identifies an offer template.
-It is common between the templates versions, meaning it keeps the same when an offer is updated.
        - **productId**:    Identifier of the item to be bought on PlayStore or AppStore.
        - **gameId**:       ID of the game this template was made for (must exist on Games table on DB).
        - **contents**:     What the offer provides (ex.: { "gem": 5, "gold": 100 }).